anniej42/squeegee/README.md

 # squeegee

 clean a blurry glass window to reveal something special.

 ## Specifications
-this app is written in front-end javascript, uses and `d3.js` and hosted on github pages.
+this app is written in front-end javascript, uses and `d3.js`, and is routed using `express`.
+the server is written in `node.js` and hosted on `heroku`.

 images use the google custom search engine API.

-note that the main branch (production branch) is `gh-pages`.

 ## Installation

-`clone` the repository.
+first install `node` homebrew, by running `brew install node`, or downloading the installer from <https://nodejs.org/>.

-`cd` into the cloned repository, and run `python -m Simple` to install dependencies.
+`cd` into the cloned repository, and run `npm install` to install dependencies.

 ## Usage
-in terminal, start a simple HTTP server using `python -m SimpleHTTPServer`.

-or, if the the `npm` package `http-server` is installed, just run `http-server`.
-go to `localhost:8000` or the port specified by the console output.
+to start the app locally, type `npm start` or `heroku local` if heroku is installed.

+to push to heroku, create a heroku account, install the heroku toolbelt, and follow instructions on https://devcenter.heroku.com/articles/deploying-nodejs.